orbs-network/website/content/blog/OIP-5-Recovering-Compromised-Wallets/blog.md

 author:
   - /blog/common/authors/IdanAtar.md
 type:
-short_description: ״In the ever-evolving world of blockchain, security breaches can wreak havoc on unsuspecting users.
-We've seen this firsthand, as several Orbs Delegators reached out to the project with an alarming issue: malicious actors had compromised their blockchain wallets.״
+short_description: "In the ever-evolving world of blockchain, security breaches can wreak havoc on unsuspecting users.
+We've seen this firsthand, as several Orbs Delegators reached out to the project with an alarming issue: malicious actors had compromised their blockchain wallets."
 ---
 In the ever-evolving world of blockchain, security breaches can wreak havoc on unsuspecting users.
 We've seen this firsthand, as several Orbs Delegators reached out to the project with an alarming issue: malicious actors had compromised their blockchain wallets.